 To Buy A Juicer Jar or Not?

 Most people buy a mixer grinder with a juicer jar.
 But once the initial enthusiasm fades off, the juicer jar remains idle in the cabinet.
 And how efficient is it at extracting juice?
-Well, it is just about average.
+Well, it is just average.
 It basically has a cylindrical attachment at the centre with the strainer at the bottom half.
 Its extraction efficiency is fairly good for water-rich fruits like watermelon.
 But not quite good for citrus fruits as the seeds get crushed too.
 Neither is it that good for pomegranate, apple, pineapple and such fruits.
+Overall, the yield is so poor that you will have to pass the pulp through a sieve to extract juice completely.

 Most brands market the juice jar as an extractor using which you can extract tamarind juice and coconut milk.
 But, this simply is a gimmick.
 You simply don’t need a mixer grinder to extract tamarind juice.
 All you have to do is soak it in warm water for 5-10 minutes and squish it to extract the juice.
 It also helps to store the tamarind in an airtight container in the cabinet so that it doesn’t harden up.